SamarthHK/CopyMail/README.md

 CopyMail
 CopyMail is a Java utility that automatically sends the text you copy to your email with just a hotkey.
-This project started as a personal learning experiment — every morning before school, I hosted live coding sessions and was annoyed that I had to log into my email every time I wanted to send text.
-CopyMail solves that problem: now, with a hotkey, it instantly sends whatever is in your clipboard to your email, saving precious time.
+This project started as a personal learning experiment — every morning before school, I hosted live code sessions and was annoyed that I had to log into my email every time I wanted to send text.
+CopyMail solves that problem: now, with a hotkey, it instantly sends whatever is in your clipboard to your email, saving time.

 Features:
   Automatically sends clipboard content via email